Research in the Wellington Faculty of Science is top-ranked with global impact and is at the core of our learning and teaching.

-Research is fundamental to the activities of all five Schools in the Faculty of Science.
+Research is fundamental to the activities of all Schools and Centres in the Wellington Faculty of Science.
 The content of our undergraduate BSc programme is informed and kept current by the research of staff in each School.

 Research performance at Victoria University, along with all New Zealand tertiary education providers, is assessed by the Performance Based Research Fund (PBRF).
 Victoria University consistently performs well in the PBRF.
-In the 2012 assessment Victoria was ranked first overall and number one in a range of science subjects.
+In the most recent assessment Victoria University of Wellington was ranked first overall and highly in a range of science subjects.

 The University places a high value on its academic staff and invests significantly in their research programmes and the postgraduate students they supervise.
-Success in gaining contested research funding from external sources such as the Marsden Fund and the Foundation for Research, Science and Technology, also adds millions of dollars each year to the research budget and demonstrates the national and international standing of the Faculty's scientists.
+Success in gaining contested research funding from external sources such as the Marsden Fund and the Ministry of Business, Innovation and Employment, also adds millions of dollars each year to the research budget and demonstrates the national and international standing of the Faculty's scientists.

-More information is available from each School's research pages:
+More information is available on each School's research pages: